 - A teacher nomination.
 Great Books will seek this nomination on your behalf using the information provided in the Financial Aid Application, or you may submit the nomination along with supporting materials.

 The Lewis-Sebring Scholarship

 The two recipients of these one-week full scholarships to the Amherst Program or the University of Chicago Program are selected based on the criteria established by the Lewis-Sebring Family Foundation, which provides educational scholarships to deserving students from communities of color and low-income backgrounds to attend the Great Books Summer Program.

-To apply for the Lewis-Sebring scholarship, families need to complete the Lewis-Sebring Scholarship Application and submit all materials listed on the application for receipt by April 21, 2017.
+To apply for the Lewis-Sebring scholarship, families need to complete the Lewis-Sebring Scholarship Application and submit all materials listed on the application as well as a teacher nominaton for receipt by April 21, 2017.
 Please note that Lewis-Sebring Scholarship applicants must write a minimum 400-word essay describing their short- and long-term goals, and explain how GBSP fits into these goals.

 Applicants who do not receive the Lewis-Sebring Scholarship will automatically be considered for General Financial Aid.

 For more information and to apply for the Lewis-Sebring Scholarship, please download the Lewis-Sebring Scholarship Application.

 The recipient of this one-week full scholarship to the University of Chicago or Amherst College Program is selected based on the criteria established by the estate of Joseph W. Korner and The Open Books Foundation.
 The scholarship will be awarded to a Chicago public school student who demonstrates a love of learning and a desire to read and discuss ideas.